Akshaymp08/MyFirstProject/README.md

 # MyFirstEcommerceProject
-This my first Ecommerce Web Application Project done for studying purpose
+This is my first Ecommerce Web Application Project done for studying purpose